Research & Education

 Jackson Murphy

-Jackson Murphy is pursuing a double major in English and Political Science and is
+Jackson Murphy earned a double major in English and Political Science and graduated in May 2026.
+His contributions to digitizing Glenwood's archives was significant!